 Wix is a beginner-friendly website builder with modern templates that are highly customizable.
 Squarespace is equally modern but not quite as easy to use.
 Two of Wix’s main advantages are the free plan and the huge number of additional apps.
 Squarespace features a better blogging tool than Wix and offers excellent support.

 Still haven’t found your winner?
 Read on and help us judge the competition.
 Let’s roll.
-Nine rounds are ahead of us!
+Ten rounds are ahead of us!

 |1.
 Ease of use||1||0|